Blaizzy/mlx-embeddings/docs/Manpage.md

 ### `upgrade` [*`options`*] *`formula`*

-Upgrade outdated, unpinned brews (with existing and any appended install options).
+Upgrade outdated, unpinned formulae (with existing and any appended brew formula options).

 If *`formula`* are given, upgrade only the specified brews (unless they are